Kangaroo Flat - Golden Square

 Educational outcomes in Kangaroo Flat - Golden Square fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Kangaroo Flat - Golden Square has a network of 9 schools educating approximately 2,492 students, with typical Australian school conditions (ICSEA: 958) offering balanced educational opportunities.
-The mix includes 5 primary, 2 secondary, and 2 K-12 schools.
-School places per 100 residents (11.5) are below the regional average (18.0), with some students likely attending adjacent area schools.
-Note: for schools showing 'n/a' in enrolments, please refer to the parent campus.
+Kangaroo Flat - Golden Square has a robust network of 9 schools serving approximately 2,492 students with typical Australian school conditions (ICSEA: 958).
+The educational mix includes 5 primary, 2 secondary, and 2 K-12 schools.
+School places per 100 residents are 11.5, below the regional average of 18.0, indicating some students may attend adjacent area schools.
+Note: for schools with 'n/a' enrolments, refer to the parent campus.

 Frequently Asked Questions - Education